TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### The Instagram shot(s):

 Mundok is most well known for the epic mountain view from the Infinity pool.
-If you are lucky enough to have the right amount of clouds, the sunset is mind blowing!
-The only down side to such a spectacular shot is that everyone else also wants it!
-Luckily you can still get an amazing picture midday like I did and if taken at the right angle it looks like you are in the clouds!
-Some of the villas have private infinity pools so you don’t even have to worry about other people!&nbsp;
+If you are lucky enough to have the right amount of clouds, the sunset is mind blowing\!
+The only down side to such a spectacular shot is that everyone else also wants it\!
+Luckily you can still get an amazing picture midday like I did and if taken at the right angle it looks like you are in the clouds\!
+Some of the villas have private infinity pools so you don’t even have to worry about other people\!&nbsp;

 ![](/uploads/balihotels-42.jpg)